Real-H/ping-pong-arcade/README.md

 # ping-pong-java
-this repo include the source coe of 2 player ping pong 2D game in java
+this repo include the source coe of 2-player ping pong 2D Arcade game in java

 Description: